 The question is, what constitutes mild, moderate and severe flat head syndrome? (more…)

-When they decide for their baby to use the TiMband treatment, a lot of parents wonder whether the helmet will affect their baby’s hair growth.
+When parents decide to have their baby fitted with the TiMband, many wonder whether the helmet will affect their baby’s hair growth.
 The simple answer is yes, but we find that hair growth seems to actually be faster when using a TiMband.
 Parents, especially Mums, notice that their baby develops a flat spot at the area that’s lying against the cot sheet and this is usually the flattened area.
 When a helmet is worn, this area is protected and covered and parents even notice that the hair seems to grow more strongly within the helmet than before.
 This is just the same as when a broken arm or leg is put into a cast.
 When the cast is removed, the hair has grown due to the protective environment and the reduction in friction from the fabric of sleeves or trouser legs.
-Don’t worry though, as this is common and not permanent and when the helmet comes off at the end of treatment, things go back to normal.
+Don’t worry though, this is common and not permanent and when the helmet comes off at the end of treatment, things go back to normal.

-If your little one has a TiMband, you have no doubt already noticed it working its magic (if your baby is yet to put on their plagiocephaly helmet you have all of this excitement to come!).
-As well as improving the shape of your baby’s head, you can expect a few other things with the TiMband such as sweating or pink areas on the head.
+If your little one has a TiMband, you are likely to have already witnessed it working its magic (if your baby is yet to put on their plagiocephaly helmet, you have all of this excitement to come!).
+As well as improving the shape of your baby’s head, you can expect a few other things with the TiMband, such as sweating or pink areas on the head.
 Should you be worried?
 No, the TiMband is designed to be 100% baby-friendly!
-To reassure you, this blog post highlights the most common queries that we receive about the TiMband as babies start treatment, it explains why they occur and how to make them better.
+To reassure you, this blog post highlights the most common queries that we receive about the TiMband when babies start treatment.